Route 27/244 Interchange

 The existing box culvert that conveys Long Branch through the center of the interchange will be replaced with a double-cell box culvert and extended to reduce erosion at the downstream end.

-A 10-foot shared-use path on one side and a 7- to 8-foot sidewalk on the other side of Columbia Pike will run through the project area.
 The design provides enhanced safety, mobility and aesthetics for pedestrians, bicyclists, and motorists.

 A community working group of citizens, Arlington County and VDOT staff developed concepts for the bridge's architectural and aesthetic treatments, including: